UKGovernmentBEIS/inspect_ai/models.html.md

 > [!NOTE]
 >
-> The `emulated_tool` model argument described below is supported only
+> The `emulate_tools` model argument described below is supported only
 > in the development version of Inspect.
 To install the development
 > version from GitHub:
 >